 With NS1 as the current primary node, the network flow is as follows:

 - Route monitor RM1 on NS1 monitors NS1’s internal routing table for the presence of a route entry for router R1.
 NS1 and NS2 exchange heartbeat messages through switch SW1 or SW3 at regular intervals.

 - If switch SW1 fails, the routing protocol on NS1 detects that R1 is not reachable and therefore removes the route entry for R1 from the internal routing table.
 NS1 and NS2 exchanges heartbeat messages through switch SW3 at regular intervals.

 - Detecting that the route entry for R1 is not present in the internal routing table, RM1 initiates a failover.
-If route to R1 is down from both NS1 and NS2, failover happens every 180 seconds till one of the appliances is able to reach R1 and restore the connection.
+If the route to R1 is down from both NS1 and NS2, failover happens every 180 seconds until one of the appliances is able to reach R1 and restore the connection.